diogogithub/gnu-social/DOCUMENTATION/SYSTEM_ADMINISTRATORS/CONFIGURE.md

     until they get their databases fixed up.
 See "UTF-8 database" above for details.

 * `schemacheck` (enum["runtime", "script"], default "runtime"): when to let plugins check the database schema to add tables or update them. 'runtime' can be costly (plugins check the schema on every hit, adding potentially several db queries, some quite long), but not everyone knows how to run a script or has the access in their hosting environment to do so.
 If you can, set this to 'script' and run scripts/checkschema.php whenever you install or upgrade a plugin.

+* `x-static-delivery` (string, default null): when a string, use this as the header with wich to serve static files.
+Possible values are 'X-Sendfile' (for Apache and others) and 'X-Accel-Redirect' (for nginx).

 syslog
 -------------------------------------------------------------------------------